zethkane/SortNumbersAsStrings/README.md

 As a after mock interview assignment with Jack Harris

-Code should include teh method and tests for the method.
+Code should include the method and tests for the method.